sciegndec/sciegndec.github.io/index.md

-S.C.I.E. is one of the oldest Student organizations, though this socirty is technical society but we permote  tech with fun.
+S.C.I.E. is one of the oldest Student organizations, though this society is technical society but we permote  tech with fun.
 We have a complete team of tech enthusiasts working with us for the welfare of GNDEC and SCIE.
 If you want to be the part of welfare then join us.

 The working structure of our society is quite simple their are 4 levels:-
 1. Faculty head